 Anyway, we'll keep this post here as a means of informing how we recommended this system before its removal!

 By following these strategies, you'll be able to use the Disney app to get the best FastPass+ selections, minimizing wait times on your trip.

 This complete and in-depth guide to FastPass+ at Walt Disney World has been tweaked several times to better help you plan your trip, taking into account all the releases and changes made to both the system and the parks.

-Spoiler: In our last Walt Disney World we got fastPass + for Flight of Passage (and we didn't have a reservation in disney hotel – for those who don’t know, disney hotel guests can schedule fastPass + 30 days in advance, more than non-guests )
+Spoiler: In our last Walt Disney World we got fastPass + for Flight of Passage (and we didn't have a reservation in disney hotel – for those who don’t know, guests of disney hotels can book fastPass+ 30 days in advance more than non-guests)

 Before we get to those specific tips, let's give you more information about Fast Passes.

 You might be wondering what exactly is Fastpass +?

 Well, it's essentially a timed reservation at a particular attraction.